Learn About UsInterested in attending?

 Who Have Been/Are Your Spiritual Mentors?

 Most people have a mentor or mentors they think about who helped them learn more about their career than anyone else.
 Perhaps a wise employer who taught you habits and skills that would help you the rest of your life in your chosen career.
 Have you ever thought about who your spiritual mentors are?
-Dr. James Dobson said in his book Parenting lsn’t for Cowards, writes, “Attach a boy to a good man, and he seldom goes wrong.”
+Dr. James Dobson his book Parenting Isn’t for Cowards, writes, “Attach a boy to a good man, and he seldom goes wrong.”
 Dr. Terry Wise defines mentoring as: “A relational experience in which one person empowers another by sharing God given resources.”

 I have been blessed with some great mentors in my life.
 Growing up in the Presbyterian Church Pastor Bing Summerell provided a great ministry role model and was always there for me during his life.
 He helped me through many questions of faith on my road to becoming a minister.
 Who are the people who have impacted your growth as a disciple?
 You may or may not think of them as building a relationship with you, but their integrity and wisdom impacted the person you became.

 It is rare that people seek out spiritual mentors in a formal way, but this is to our detriment.
 Usually, God moves people in and out of our lives who impact us, and they don’t know they have impacted us, nor do we often tell them thanks for investing in our lives.
 In 1 Thessalonians 2:8, Paul shares with this congregation how he thinks of his relationship with them as a mentoring relationship, hoping they will grow spiritually.
 He writes, “Having so fond an affection for you, we were well-pleased to impart to you not only the gospel of God but also our own lives, because you had become very dear to us.”